 The immunisation subsidy (IMMS) is for general practitioners who administer vaccines to eligible patients and submit claims to Sector Operations under the Section 88 Advice Notice for general practitioners, PHO agreement or other approved agreement for Immunisation services.

-If a claim is submitted to Sector Services, the general practitioner cannot charge the patient for the service that was provided.
+If a claim is submitted to Sector Operations, the general practitioner cannot charge the patient for the service that was provided.

 Can I submit an Immunisation claim and a General Medical Service (GMS) claim for the same patient and same date of service?

-How can I submit my claims to Sector Services?
+How can I submit my claims to Sector Operations?